aliMissaoui/Flutter-Package-Bouncing-Draggable-Dialog/README.md

 ## Next Goals
 We are working on some improvements including:

-- [ ] Make the app name style customizable.
-- [ ] Make the splash colors customizable.
+- [ ] Make the widget more customizable.

 ## Issues & Feedback
-Please file an [issue!](https://github.com/aliMissaoui/Flutter-Package-Animated-WB-Splash-Screen/issues) to send feedback or report a bug.
+Please file an [issue!](https://github.com/aliMissaoui/Flutter-Package-Bouncing-Draggable-Dialog/issues) to send feedback or report a bug.
 Thank you!

 ```